Henrikkittang/ReSolve/readme.md

 - Remove need for appContext.hpp to be included in cpp whenever its used
 - Drawing stuff is generally awfull.
 Its a perfect mix of abstract but not quite and having to be very careful with the ordering of things
 - Make a quick and simple file interface for standardized paths
-- Write info about the system to a log file on start up, like compiler, opengl version etc.
-- Add a logging system
 - Fix bug where everything crashes brutally.
 Occuers when many quads are rendered in the maze scene.
+- Switch to spdlogger
+- Swap out fmt infavor of C++23 functionality